-The researcher would like to make the following suggestions to hancing the financial inclusion program at the branch level
+The researcher would like to make the following suggestion by hancing the financial inclusion program at the branch level

-The bank should do regular surveys in villages for understand? financial needs of the people.
+The bank should do regular surveys in villages for understanding financial needs of the people.

-Bank should collect feedback from its customers about their sens
+Bank should collect feedback from its customers about their arm

-Telecom service providers and bank should work together to its mobile banking services which should be encouraged.
+Telecom service providers and bank should work together to imp mobile banking services which should be encouraged.

-The government should make it binding for the local author? the bank to conduct some awareness programme in their loca to
+The government should make it binding for the local authorit the bank to conduct some awareness programme in their local

-NGOs and social organisations should, in collaboration with back local government, conduct street plays in rural areas to create
+NGOs and social organisations should, in collaboration with ball local government, conduct street plays in rural areas to create an ness.